jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically.rst

 * I add the text of :ref:`the first failing test<test_failure>` inside the :ref:`quotes ("")<quotes>` I just added to the files_, the way I do when I add ``"pytest"`` as text to ``requirements.txt``

-  ..
-ATTENTION:: Indentation_ is important in Python_, I use 4 spaces as convention in this book, see the :PEP:`Python Style Guide <8>` for more
+  .. attention:: Indentation_ is important in Python_, I use 4 spaces as convention in this book, see the :PEP:`Python Style Guide <8>` for more

   .. tab-set::
     :sync-group: os